Rudolf Margolius: Film documentary and media

 Medium.Seznam.cz published an article on December 1st, 2023 stating: "...
 On the other hand, there were personalities like Rudolf Margolius, who was a pure technocrat, and about whom one can say with a clear conscience that he was completely innocent."

 Petr Mallota et al in the book Popravení z politických důvodů v komunistickém Československu (Persons executed for political reasons in Communist Czechoslovakia) published in November 2024, confirmed Margolius' party non-activity as follows: "...
 He never became an active communist functionary, he was too occupied with professional economical tasks.
 His colleagues assessed him as a very capable, terribly self-sacrificing person, and a hard worker.
 However, politically, according to them, he was not involved, in fact, he was not even interested in political activity."

 On March 3, 2025, Robert Břešťan wrote an article entitled 'The Case of an Executed Man.
 And the Fight for an Apology from Gottwald, Havel to Pavel' (Případ popraveného muže.
 A boj o omluvu u Gottwalda, Havla až k Pavlovi) published on the website hlidacipes.org, where he describes Ivan Margolius's efforts to obtain an apology for the murder of his father.

+Cold War History series published online their view of Rudolf Margolius' case on February 4, 2026.

+Faces Of The Century series published online their view of Rudolf Margolius' case on July 29, 2026.